NECTOW LAB TEAM

 Christa is an undergraduate at Columbia University in the Science Research Fellows program, planning to major in Neuroscience and Behavior.
 In previous research, Christa worked with Dr. Dolores Malaspina investigating the impact of gut microbiota on symptoms in various mental illnesses; she also studied the impact of beta endorphins released during intense exercise on colon cancer cell proliferation.
 In the Nectow Lab, she is excited to explore the role of the dorsal raphe nucleus in energy balance, while also exploring other brainstem loci that may play important roles in driving diverse innate behaviors.

-Christa was recently awarded a summer fellowship from Columbia's Summer Program for Underrepresented Students (SPURS) to continue her work on the DRN.
+Christa was recently awarded a second year of funding from Columbia's Summer Program for Underrepresented Students (SPURS) to continue her work on the DRN.

 In her free time, Christa enjoys running and volunteer tutoring.